actions/runner-images/docs/create-image-and-azure-resources.md

 - `virtual_network_resource_group_name` - If `virtual_network_name` is set, this value may also be set.
 If `virtual_network_name` is set, and this value is not set the builder attempts to determine the resource group containing the virtual network.
 If the resource group cannot be found, or it cannot be disambiguated, this value should be set.
 - `virtual_network_subnet_name` - If `virtual_network_name` is set, this value may also be set.
 If `virtual_network_name` is set, and this value is not set the builder attempts to determine the subnet to use with the virtual network.
 If the subnet cannot be found, or it cannot be disambiguated, this value should be set.
 - `capture_name_prefix` - VHD prefix.
 The final artifacts will be named PREFIX-osDisk.UUID and PREFIX-vmTemplate.UUID.
-- `github_feed_token` - Github PAT.
-Required for NPM toolcache installation.
-Will be depricated soon.

 ### Builder variables
 The `builders` section contains variables for the `azure-arm` builder used in the project.
 Most of the builder variables are inherited from the `user variables` section, however, the variables can be overwritten to adjust image-generation performance.